ireaneus/SolaDeo/staging/JosiahRighteousKing.md

 title: Josiah the Righteous King
 slug: josiah-king
 publishDate: 17 July 2025
-description: "Josiah did right in the sight of the Lord and walked in all the way of his father David.
-A picture of the life of Jesus Christ the Son of God"
+description: Josiah did right in the sight of the Lord and walked in all the way of his father David.
+A picture of the life of Jesus Christ the Son of God
 label: devotional
 ---